Before & After Anesthesia

 - Dry Socket: The incidence of dry socket has gone down over the years, but it is still a painful complication of tooth extraction.
 It is not an infection, but rather the loss of the blood clot that normally forms within a tooth socket.
 A dry socket usually manifests around the 3rd day postoperatively.
 Please call our office or have a doctor paged if you experience a painful throbbing ache that radiates to the ear.
 A short appointment may be necessary to place a soothing medicament within the tooth socket.
 Sometimes over-the-counter remedies, such as “red cross toothache,” may be helpful.

 - Bleeding: Following oral surgery, some bleeding or oozing is to be expected, sometimes for up to 24 hours.
 This is usually controlled by placing moist gauze over the wound and biting with firm, constant pressure for 60 minutes.
 If this does not control the bleeding, a moist tea bag may be placed over the wound using the same firm pressure.
-Using ice over the face will constrict some of the blood vessels in the area and can help decrease the bleeding as well.
+Using ice over the face will constrict some blood vessels in the area and can help decrease the bleeding as well.